Cloverleaf Eyelet Stitch Pattern

 A lot of times you won't see much if any solid background.

-This stitch pattern is kind of nostalgic for me.
-It's actually the very first stitch pattern I used many years ago when I was just a child.
+It's the very first stitch pattern I used many years ago when I was just a child.
+9 years old, geez

 My parents friends were having a baby and the thought of knitting something for them was so fun and exciting.